AustinCodingAcademy/react-redux-actions-practice/README.md

     * map a prop called `isLoading` to the state `isLoading`

 ### Create these Containers that care about changing the data
-  * Import the connect function from react-redux
+  * xImport the connect function from react-redux
-  * create mapDispatchToProps
+  * xcreate mapDispatchToProps
-  * connect the component so that it becomes a container
+  * xconnect the component so that it becomes a container
-  * export container
+  * xexport container
-  * SpecialTextBoxContainer.js
+  * xSpecialTextBoxContainer.js
     * import `setSpecialText` action
     * map prop `set` to action `setSpecialText`
   * UserButtonsContainer.js